 Telematics has emerged as a game-changer in the automotive industry, revolutionizing the way vehicles are monitored and managed.
 Telematics refers to the integration of telecommunications and informatics in vehicles, enabling the transmission and reception of data to monitor and track vehicles in real-time.
 This technology has far-reaching implications, not only for individual vehicle owners but also for fleet managers, insurance companies, and even governments.
-In this article, we will delve into the building blocks of telematics system architecture, providing a comprehensive guide of the same.
+In this article, we delve into the building blocks of telematics system architecture, providing a comprehensive guide to each component.

 Telematics Control Unit (TCU)